 Step 2 - Breadth and balance

 We hold regular curriculum planning meetings where we make strategic decisions (using the National Curriculum Programmes of Study) about what we teach and when.
 Teaching staff consider the needs and interests of their children whilst also considering prior learning.
-Our collective planning approach ensures that our curriculum has coverage and is well sequenced throughout all primary phases.
+Our collective planning approach ensures that our curriculum has coverage and is well sequenced throughout all primary phases including the use of high-quality published texts.
 Topics and units of study are then added to our Curriculum Road Maps which form our long-term curriculum plans.

 Our Curriculum Road Maps incorporate progressive steps and subject endpoints.
 It is our aim is to help children build a deep body of knowledge that enables them to perform increasingly complex skills.